 Sicilian street food is an experience all its own.
 Sicilians love their street food and eat it often, so you’re experiencing a significant part of the culture when you partake in this dining experience yourself.

-What should you be on the lookout to try?
+What should you be on the lookout for?
 We’ve compiled the top 14 Sicilian street food you can check off your bucket list, one delicacy at a time!

 Arancini